vuejs/rfcs/active-rfcs/0000-remove-data-object-declaration.md

 * Extract shared data into an external object and use it as a property in `data`.
 * Rewrite references to the shared data to point to a new shared object.

-API page should contain an info block that `object` declaration is deprecated with a guide on how to migrate.
+API page should contain an info block describing that `object` declaration is deprecated with a guide on how to migrate.

 An adapter could be provided to retain backwards compatibility.